pitrackster/pi-metronome/README.md

-#Very basic metronome prototype
+#Very basic HTML5/JS metronome prototype

 - fixed tempo (120)
 - sound only
 - just one sound
 - chrome only

-This simple prototype is used to test the regularity of looping sound.
+###This simple prototype is used to test the regularity of looping sound sequence.

-It uses P5.js
+###Uses P5.js